daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 ### Operational insights into energy-driven service availability and power-related incidents

-This project presents a Power BI dashboard designed to monitor telecom site energy performance and service availability.
+This project presents a Power BI dashboard designed to monitor telecom site energy performance and service availability of only 3 Month of data ( January, February and March).